onatolumayowa/Employee-Demographics-and-Department-Insights/README.md

    - The company’s workforce is heavily concentrated in product development (R&D), market expansion (Marketing & Sales), and tech/operations, with relatively fewer employees      in administrative and support roles.

+- Possible Interpretation:

+   - The staffing pattern indicates a growth-focused organizational strategy, with major resources allocated to product development, market expansion, and operational             support, while maintaining efficiency in administrative and service roles.

+**2** Visualize the gender split using pie charts and histograms.